roothide/Dopamine-roothide-dev/README.md

 - [ ]  Adapt bootstrap for RootHide
 - [ ]  Adapt Sileo store for RootHide
 - [ ]  Adapt Zebra store for RootHide
+- [ ]  Adapt NewTerm app for RootHide
+- [ ]  Auto redirect to shim library for mach-o
 - [ ]  Adapt Filza file manager for RootHide
-- [ ]  Adapt NewTerm app for RootHide
+- [ ]  Implement a blacklist selector app

 # Credits